 Statement Statement Applicability Effective Date June 30

-No. 91 Conduit Debt Obligations 2023

-Public-Private and Public-Public Partnerships and Availability

-No. 94 Payment Arrangements 2023

-No. 96 Subscription-Based Information Technology Arrangements 2023

 2022, 2023,

 No. 99 Omnibus 2022 2024

-Accounting Changes and Error Corrections-an amendment of
+Accounting Changes and Error Corrections-an

-No. 100 GASB Statement No. 62 2024
+No. 100 amendment of GASB Statement No. 62 2024

 No. 101 Compensated Absences 2025

 Management is in the process of determining the effect, if any, that the adoption of these Statements will have on the Authority's or its component unit's financial position or the disclosures in its financial statements.